Joey Gallo Preview, Player Props: Twins vs. Guardians

-On Tuesday, Joey Gallo (.185 batting average in his past 10 games, with two home runs, six walks and four RBI) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
-First pitch is at 7:40 PM ET.
+On Monday, Joey Gallo (.174 on-base percentage in past 10 games, 121 points below season-long percentage) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Lucas Giolito.
+First pitch is at 6:10 PM ET.

-He reached base in his only plate appearance in his previous game against the Rangers.
+He had a hitless performance in his most recent game (0-for-2) against the Rangers.

 Joey Gallo Game Info & Props vs. the Guardians